cfragiadakis/Exploring-AirBnB-in-Athens/README.md

 ## Interactive Maps

-We utilize the `folium` library to create two interactive maps of AirBnB listings in Athens:
+With the use of the `folium` library, the following interactive maps of AirBnB listings in Athens are created:

 1. The [first map](https://github.com/cfragiadakis/Exploring-AirBnB-in-Athens/blob/main/maps/athens_airbnb_map.html) provides descriptive information for each listing, including neighbourhood, room type, price and url.
 2. The [second map](https://github.com/cfragiadakis/Exploring-AirBnB-in-Athens/blob/main/maps/athens_airbnb_map2.html) visualizes listings based on their ratings and number of reviews, helping potential guests identify the best opportunities for booking in Athens.